 Please enter your name, email and zip code below to sign up!

-The Salvation Army Emergency Disaster Teams continue to provide meals and services in the following areas:
+The Salvation Army Emergency Disaster Teams continue to provide meals, food, and snacks in the following areas:

 The best way to help evacuees is to make a financial contribution.
 Monetary donations allow disaster responders to immediately meet the specific needs of the disaster.
 100% of your donation stays in Oregon to respond directly to the needs of those impacted by the Oregon Wildfires.
 There are a variety of ways the public can support The Salvation Army’s disaster relief efforts: